gusafr/midora-solid-ai/DOCS/05-ai-agents.md

 # AI Agents

-AI agents in solid.ai operate as accountable members of the organization.
+AI agents in SOLID.AI operate as accountable members of the organization.
 They collaborate with humans, adhere to governance policies, and continuously improve through feedback.

 ## Agent Lifecycle